Lumkani/vue-view-model-api/docs/guide/contribution/README.md

 Node.js version `>=8` is required, and also the project makes use of [PNPM](https://pnpm.js.org/) for managing packages.
 Make sure you have these installed

+> The project uses a `.nvmrc` file to maintain a consistent Node.js version but most likely this won't affect you

 ```shell
 pnpm install # or pnpm i
 ```